-In Excel, details matter.
-If you have minor inconsistencies in your data, it can cause major problems later on.
-But with larger spreadsheets, it can be difficult to find all of the inconsistencies.
+With larger spreadsheets, it can be difficult to find all of the inconsistencies in your data.
 In this lesson, we'll show you a shortcut that makes it much easier.

 Watch the video below to learn a trick for finding inconsistent data.